steo85it/pyxover/README.md

  Crossovers residuals and partial derivatives contribute to the equations system solved by least-squares in ``accumxov''.
 Statistics and plotting tools are also provided (xovutil).

+## Disclaimer

+This is scientific code in ongoing development: using it might be tricky, reading it can cause headaches and results need to be thoroughly checked and taken with an healthy degree of mistrust!
+Use it at your own risk and responsibility.
  ## Installation ##

 ### Set up a virtual environment and clone the repository ###